-Actions provide a way to execute very quick tasks in a single Docker extension, using a single code base.
+Actions provide a way to execute very quick tasks in a single Component, using a single code base.

 The default component’s action (